Graun im Vinschgau: Geography

 At 1 January 2011, it had a registered population of 2,447 and an area of 210.5 km2.

-The municipality contains the subdivisions Langtaufers/Vallelunga, Reschen/Resia, Rojen/Roja and Sankt Valentin auf der Haide/San Valentino alla Muta.
+The municipality contains the subdivisions Langtaufers (Vallelunga), Reschen (Resia), Rojen (Roja) and St. Valentin auf der Haide (San Valentino alla Muta).

 Adjacent municipalities: Mals, Kaunertal (Austria), Nauders (Austria), Pfunds (Austria), Sölden (Austria), Ramosch (Switzerland), Sent (Switzerland), and Tschlin (Switzerland).

 The village of Graun borders the Reschensee, which was massively deepened and extended when the valley was dammed in order to produce hydro-electricity.
 The original village was flooded after the dam's completion in July 1950; it had been abandoned and largely demolished, and Graun was rebuilt on the new shore.
 As the lone exception, the bell-tower of the 14th-century church was spared from destruction.
 The tower protrudes above the surface close to the shoreline and has become a landmark; it is the centrepiece of the commune's coat of arms.
 When water levels fall in the spring, particularly when repairs are made, the ruins of the old village are exposed.

+Climate

 History

 In 15 BC the Celtic people then living in the upper Vinschgau valley found themselves incorporated into the Roman Empire following the construction of a commercial and military route crossing the Alps via what is now known as the Reschen Pass, the route then being called the "Via Claudia Augusta".

 The transalpine route retained its importance through the medieval period, being variously called the "Upper Way" (Oberer Weg / Via Superiore) or the "Swabia Road" (Schwabenweg / Via di Svevia).

 After 450, a wave of Christian missionaries arrived from Chur.
 By the time of the Black death (1348), from which most of the population of the time died, most of the Vinschgau Valley, including Graun, had been settled by German speakers; the exception being the side valley of Müstair, where the Romansh language survives to this day.
 German has remained the majority language in Graun since and as of 2011 German was the first language for more than 97% of its population.